amansatyawali/notes/dsa/sorting/sorting.md

     The idea is that with h-sort, some small elements are moved towards the left and larger ones are moved towards right With each h-sort, more and more values get closer to their correct postion.
+    (It is mathematically proven that if an array is h-sorted, then g-sorted for some integers g and h, it will still remain h sorted)

     So during, the last h-sort, which is essentially an insertion sort, there will be very less swaps required as a lot of elements will be close to their correct position already.
 This reduces the number if total steps taken to sort the array.